About this area

 The residents of Gràcia are bonded not so much by age or wealth as they are by a shared lifestyle.
 The area is popular with students, and yet is equally full of young families and friendly groups of retirees.
 What they have in common tends to be a love of the area and its artistic interest.
+At night, the plaças and their bars fill up to create a lively atmosphere, as well as a sense of community.

 Due to the non-uniform shapes of the streets.
 Modernist or more traditional: you can find whatever you want in Gràcia, but it’s worth knowing you should expect to pay less there than in other, more touristic areas.